citp/privacy-policy-historical/t/tr/tri/tripsmarter.com.md

-> *The following text is extracted and transformed from the tripsmarter.com privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205223636id_/http%3A//tripsmarter.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tripsmarter.com privacy policy that was archived on 2007-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070602040157id_/http%3A//www.tripsmarter.com/privacy.htm) for the most accurate reproduction.*

-# TripSmarter.Com - About Us - Privacy Policy
+# TripSmarter.Com - Privacy Policy

 TripSmarter.Com has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this site; TripSmarter.Com.

 This site contains links to other sites.
-TripSmarter.com.Com is not responsible for the privacy practices or the content of such Web sites.
+TripSmarter.Com.Com is not responsible for the privacy practices or the content of such Web sites.

 We use your IP address to help diagnose problems with our server, and to administer our Web site.
 Your IP address is used to help identify you and your shopping cart and to gather broad demographic information.